JiiXaa/bomb-sweeper/README.md

 ### OOP Approach

-Class based project (Object Oriented Programming paradigm) seemed to be good choice because: - Code is cleaner, functions (methods) are stored in objects. - it provides encapsulation thus better readability. - Strict Mode out of the box - Good practice.
+Class based project (Object Oriented Programming paradigm) seemed to be good choice because:
+- code is cleaner, functions (methods) are stored in objects,
+- it provides encapsulation thus better readability,
+- 'Strict Mode' out of the box,
+- Good practice.

+The game is developed as a SPA (single page application), and navigating through the game is controlled by JavaScript.

 ### Pseudocode